 Sarah Thompson Johansen has established herself as a passionate and expressive singer and actor, hailed for her "beautiful vocal work" (Third Coast Review) and "comically adept" performances (Milwaukee Journal-Sentinel).
 Her flexible, warm instrument is at home in classical vocal music ranging from Mozart to Muhly.
-A keen advocate for new music, she is frequently heard throughout Chicagoland performing the work of contemporary living composers.
+She is a keen advocate for new music, and her flexible, warm instrument can be frequently heard throughout Chicagoland performing the work of contemporary living composers.
 Her professional recording debut came in 2017 with the release of Ross Crean's The Great God Pan on Navona Records/PARMA Recordings, distributed by Naxos of America.
 She created the role of Helen in the recording of Crean's chamber opera, based on Arthur Machen's 1894 horror novella.
 The record is currently available for purchase on iTunes and Amazon, and streaming on Spotify.

-In spring/summer 2019, Sarah performed multiple roles as an member of the ensemble in Eugene Ionesco's Killing Game with Chicago storefront theatre stalwart A Red Orchid Theatre, in an acclaimed production directed by Dado with original musical composition by Elenna Sindler.
-Earlier this season, she returned to Thompson Street Opera Company in the company's 2019 Faulty Systems opera/social justice collaborative event, performing the role of Artistic Director in Sean Ellis Hussey's ...for the sake of a narrative closure, and returned to Facility Theatre as a performer in their acclaimed fall 2018 production of Jen Silverman's Phoebe in Winter.
+Closing out her 2018-19 performance season, Sarah performed multiple roles as an member of the ensemble in Eugene Ionesco's Killing Game with Chicago storefront theatre stalwart A Red Orchid Theatre.
+The acclaimed spring 2019 production was directed by Dado with original musical composition by Elenna Sindler.
+Earlier in the season, she returned to Thompson Street Opera Company in the company's 2019 Faulty Systems opera/social justice collaborative event, performing the role of Artistic Director in Sean Ellis Hussey's ...for the sake of a narrative closure, and returned to Facility Theatre as a performer in their acclaimed fall 2018 production of Jen Silverman's Phoebe in Winter.
 In August 2018, she performed the role of Donna Elvira in the Midwest premiere of Ross Crean's The Times are Nightfall, a noir/pulp operatic sequel to Mozart's Don Giovanni, and spent time at Chicago's Experimental Sound Studios recording Crean's extended art song, "Chicago and December," to be included in the upcoming album Songs for the City, Hymns to the Dream on Navona Records.

 2017-2018 season engagements included lead/ensemble in David Lang's Pulitzer Prize winning chamber vocal work The Little Match Girl Passion, in a staged performance with Facility Theatre, lauded by critics as "nearly unimpeachable" (Chicago Reader).
 In March 2018, she performed the role of Nicchia in work-in-progress stagings of composer Phil Fried and librettist Ruth Margraff's The Locket Arias, presented in collaborations with School of the Art Institute of Chicago (SAIC) and Red Tape Theatre.
 January 2018 marked her first appearance with Chicagoland's New Philharmonic in La traviata, where she covered Annina and appeared in the chorus.
 In September 2017, she returned to Chicago's innovative Thompson Street Opera Company as Steampunk Girl in their world premiere of Eric Lindsay's newly completed opera Cosmic Ray and the Amazing Chris.
 Additionally, the 2017-2018 season saw Sarah debut as an outreach/teaching artist as the title role in Rusalka with Chicago Opera Playhouse, and as a member of The Lira Ensemble, the United States' only professional performing arts organization dedicated to Polish music, and artists-in-residence at Loyola University, Chicago.
 In summer 2017, she added to her growing performance resume of American opera roles as Beth in Adamo's Little Women with Chicago Vocal Arts Consortium.